cell-org/c0js.cell.computer/README.md

   - `chainId`: chainId (1 for Ethereum, 4 for rinkeby, etc.)
   - `verifyingContract`: the address of the NFT contract
   - `version`: "1" (it's always "1")

+Each attribute under the `body` attribute is an **OPCODE** responsible for one of the following:

+1. Token related information:
+    - `cid`: unique metadata IPFS cid
+    - `id`: UINT256 version of the `cid`
+    - `encoding`: the IPFS cid encoding type (0 for raw, 1 for dag-pb)
+    - `royaltyReceiver`: royalty receiver of the token according to EIP-2981
+    - `royaltyAmount`: royalty amount of the token according to EIP-2981
+2. Token minting condition
+    - `sender`: who is allowed to submit the transaction?
+    - `receiver`: who is receiving the NFT when minted?
+    - `value`: how much is being paid to the contract?
+    - `start`: when does the minting start for this script?
+    - `end`: when does the minting expire for this script?
+    - `relations`: various relationship conditions between ERC20/ERC721 contracts and the ownership/burnership/balance of the sender or receiver
+    - `sendersHash`: which group of addresses can submit the transaction?
+    - `receiversHash`: which group of addresses are allowed to receive the NFTs?
+    - `puzzleHash`: hash puzzle
+    - `signature`: all of the above must be signed with a correct signature
+3. Additional information (stripped out when submitting to the blockchain)
+    - `senders`: The senders address array. used to derive the `sendersHash`
+    - `receivers`: The receivers address array. used to derive the `receiversHash`

+When you send the Script to the corresponding Cell contract, it will only turn into an onchain NFT when ALL of the minting conditions are valid (AND operation).

+And when the token is authorized, it gets minted with the token related information.

 ### 2.2.
 Phases